 Sandburg students have the opportunity to register for Allied Arts Courses for the upcoming school year (2022-2023).

 The information listed on this page is for current Sandburg Middle School students who are in 6th and 7th grades, as well as for current 5th graders in Robbinsdale Area Schools who will attend SMS.

 If you are currently not enrolled in Robbinsdale Area Schools, please contact the Enrollment Center.

-If you are a current Robbinsdale Area Schools 5th grade, please fill out a form by Friday, January 22, 2021.
+If you are a current Robbinsdale Area Schools 5th grader, please fill out this form by Friday, January 21, 2022.

 There are two elective options in Middle School: Music and World Language.

 Students will select classes in Music and World Language via their Google registration form.

 Student preferences in Music and World Language determine how many additional Allied Arts classes can be scheduled.

 Placement into the additional Allied Arts classes will be determined by the school.